 The course focuses on a variety of texts but in a highly specialised manner, examining language, style and structure more closely than previously encountered.
 Pupils will have to undertake internal assessments in Analysis & Evaluation and Creation & Production, which cover a wide range of skills - analysis of literature, practical criticism, creative/discursive writing, discussion skills, etc. For the final course award, the pupils also have to submit a folio of written work and to sit a full external exam.
 The course can also be undertaken in S6, depending on previous results.
 See the Standard and Quality report on the school website for a breakdown of results.
-In 2019 70% Of S6 leavers had gained Higher English.
+In 2023 63% Of S6 leavers had gained Higher English A-C, building on 78% for 2022 and 72% for 2021, and 72% Higher A-D.